penguindev224/covid19-us-dataset-python/README.md

 ## Notice
 <p>
 This file is for practicing purpose.
-Please do not refer to this file as a vaild source.
+Please do not recognize it as a vaild source.
 </p>